 With Google Maps being on the front and center of smartphones these days, it isn’t easy to imagine life without this well-known navigation app.
 Currently, over a billion people use Google Maps but you should consider over 6 billion who don’t.
 Google Maps might be a great tool, but there are still some reasons you might not want to use it.
 For example, maybe you don’t want Google possibly profiting off your data, or your country has tight regulations that make Google Maps useless.
 These best Google Maps alternatives have you covered with great features, no matter your reason.

 In addition, many other navigation apps can provide you with either a comparable or much better set of map features compared to what you may be using.
-These are your next possible options.
+These are your next possible alternatives to Google Maps –

 1. Bing Maps